salmank255/Road-waymo-dataset/README.md

 We release the annotations created by [Visual Artificial Intelligence Laboratory](https://cms.brookes.ac.uk/staff/FabioCuzzolin/), and the sub-set video (Frontal only) from [WAYMO](https://waymo.com/open/terms/).

-The videos and annotations are private due to [WAYMO](https://waymo.com/open/terms/) privacy policy and can be downloaded after accepting their terms & conditions and requesting for the access to our [gdrive](https://drive.google.com/drive/folders/1ye2vk9ExPi22vDsvnc-XgXtgNRL2IteN?usp=share_link).
+The videos and annotations are private due to [WAYMO](https://waymo.com/open/terms/) privacy policy and can be downloaded after accepting their terms & conditions ...(will add the link to data soon).

 ## Frame-extraction